 About

 My research examines public attitudes towards constitutions, and I have secondary interests in constitutional theory and judicial behavior.
 My work has been published in the American Political Science Review, Political Research Quarterly, and Law & Society Review.
-My first book, The Social Foundations of Constitutional Innovation (co-authored with Joseph Cozza, Dave Armstrong, and Amanda Friesen) will be published by Cambridge University Press in 2025.
+My first book, The Social Foundations of Constitutional Innovation (co-authored with Joseph Cozza, and David Armstrong) will be published by Cambridge University Press in 2025.
 I am also working on a book manuscript analyzing how public opinion influenced the New Deal constitutional revolution.

 Share